prometheus/codemirror-promql/README.md

 ### maxMetricsMetadata

-maxMetricsMetadata is the maximum limit of the number of metrics in Prometheus.
-Under this limit, it allows the completion to get the metadata of the metrics.
+`maxMetricsMetadata` is the maximum number of metrics in Prometheus for which metadata is fetched.
+If the number of metrics exceeds this limit, no metric metadata is fetched at all.

 By default, the limit is 10 000 metrics.